 Field operations throughout the reporting period included routine inspection and maintenance of existing wellheads, site facilities and access tracks.
-In the second half of 2020, seasonal environmental studies were conducted to support our existing Kahlua pilot as well as future exploration approvals such as for seismic and core hole activities.
+In the second half of 2021, supplementary environmental spring surveys and compilation of reviews of environmental factors for proposed new seismic surveys and core hole drilling sites were conducted.